-We consider 20 point clouds, where each point cloud is generated by: (i) sampling $M$ from a $\text{Discrete-Uniform}(10,30)$; (ii) sampling $r$ from $|N(1,0.3^2)|$; (iii) generating $M$ points uniformly on a circle with radius $r$.
+\textbf{Example 1.} We consider 20 point clouds, where each point cloud is generated by (i) sampling $M$ from a $\text{Discrete-Uniform}(10,30)$, (ii) sampling $r$ from $|N(1,0.3^2)|$, and (iii) generating $M$ points uniformly on a circle with radius $r$.
 Figure \ref{pipeline} shows three (from 20) point clouds along with the corresponding degree $p=1$, $K=1$-dimensional landscapes.
 Figure \ref{meanEstimationEg}(a) shows all 20 landscapes $\{\Lambda_i\}_{i=1}^{20}$.

-The amplitude and phase variations in the landscapes are related to the variability in the radii, sample size and dispersion.
-Panels (b)-(f) demonstrate the benefit of alignment of landscapes $\{\Lambda_i\}$: a visually better mean (c) is obtained by using the aligned landscapes $\{\Lambda_i(\gamma_i)\}$ (b) using reparameterizations $\{\gamma_i\}$ (e); transforming points in the persistence diagram (d) using $\{\gamma_i\}$ results in denoising (f) by collapsing all points to a single one, since the topology of each of the 20 point clouds is the same.
+The amplitude and phase variations in the landscapes are related to variability in the radii, sample size and dispersion.
+Panels (b)-(f) demonstrate the benefit of alignment of landscapes $\{\Lambda_i\}$: a visually better mean (c) is obtained by using the aligned landscapes $\{\Lambda_i(\gamma_i)\}$ (b); transforming points in the persistence diagrams (d) using reparameterizations $\{\gamma_i\}$ (e) results in denoising (f) by collapsing all points to a single one, since the topology of the 20 point clouds is the same.